Satisfactory Academic Progress

 The following are considered when evaluating a student's satisfactory academic progress:

-- Grades of A, B, C, and D are considered attempted and successfully completed.
+- Grades of A, B, C, D, and Pare considered attempted and successfully completed.
+P grades are not factored into the qualitative component of the SAP calculation, but the course do count toward the quantitative measure.
 Grades of I, IP, W, F, and NP are considered to be courses attempted but not successfully completed.
 I, IP, NP, and W grades do not affect the cumulative GPA, but they do reduce the completion ratio (pace) and are considered in hours attempted toward the maximum time frame.
 An "I" grade must be made up within one year.
 If a student successfully completes the coursework within one year, the actual grade will be registered, the student will receive credit for the course, and the new grade will be factored into the SAP components.
 IF it is not made up within one year it will be permanently recorded as an "F." F grades negatively impact all SAP measurements.

 - Audit classes are not considered in SAP measurement.